What is Balance Therapy?

 Here is a list of the insurance plans accepted by SportsCare Physical Therapy and Armworks Hand Therapy.
 If you are unsure of your coverage or if your plan is accepted, please contact one of our offices.
 We are happy to assist you in learning about your benefits.

-SportsCare Physical Therapy has offices in Gresham, Sandy, NE Portland, Clackamas, Beaverton.
+SportsCare Physical Therapy has offices in Gresham, Sandy, NE Portland, Clackamas, Salem, and Beaverton.
 For location specific contact information click here.